nidhinnru/ecs-fargate-poc/README.md

 ### Docker & Docker Compose

 A Dockerfile is placed at the root of the repo which copies python file under "src" folder into container path.
-Entrypoint has been configured for runtime execution. contains [the minimum requirement](https://docs.docker.com/engine/installation/binaries/#check-kernel-dependencies) for Docker.
+Entrypoint has been configured for runtime execution.

-Inorder to build the dockerfile and test the docker container, a docker-compose file is created with the volume mount, build contexts, environment variables(read from .env file)
+Inorder to build the dockerfile and test the docker container locally, a docker-compose file is created with the volume mount, build contexts, environment variables(read from .env file located at root of the repo)

 ```console
 version: "3.9"